by Calculated Risk on 6/07/2019 10:11:00 AM

 This graph shows the number of workers unemployed for 27 weeks or more.

-The headline jobs number was solid and the previous two months were revised up slightly.
-The headline unemployment rate dropped further, to 3.8%, and U-6 is the lowest since 2007.
-For the first five months of 2018, job growth has been solid averaging just over 200 thousand per month.
+The headline jobs number was well below expectations, and the previous two months were revised down.
+The headline unemployment rate was unchanged at 3.6%, although U-6 declined to the lowest level since the year 2000.

 Wage growth was also a little disappointing.